 But credit card offers for students can still help you earn great rewards and take advantage of valuable perks.
 Many student rewards cards will offer cash-back rewards, which makes it easy to cash in for a statement credit or direct deposit whenever you want.
 Some even earn points you can redeem toward travel in the form of statement credits or as part of the issuer’s rewards program.

 While you’re weighing options, look for rewards categories that best align with where you spend most.
 If you’re on a dining plan at your school, for example, you may not get the best benefit from a grocery rewards credit card.
-You may instead want to look for a flat rewards rate on every purchase or rewards more targeted to your budget.
+Instead, you may want to look for a flat rewards rate on every purchase or rewards more targeted to your budget.

 Long-term use